Viktor (wrestler)

-Eric Thompson (born December 4, 1980) is a Canadian professional wrestler under the ring name Vik.
+Eric Thompson (born December 4, 1980) is a Canadian professional wrestler making appearances for the National Wrestling Alliance (NWA), under the ring name Zyon.
 He is best known for his time with WWE under the ring name Viktor.

 While in WWE's developmental territory NXT, he was the longest reigning NXT Tag Team Champions of all time (alongside his The Ascension partner Konnor), and he is also a former Florida Tag Team Champion with Brad Maddox.
 He previously worked as Apoc for Ohio Valley Wrestling, where he was a two-time OVW Heavyweight Champion.

 Professional wrestling career

 Hart Dungeon and Stampede Wrestling (1999–2008)

 Thompson began his career in the Hart Dungeon, under the teachings of Bruce and Ross Hart.
 He also received training under Tokyo Joe.
 He started working for Stampede Wrestling in 2001 as Bishop, later to be renamed "Apocalypse" which he continued to work as until 2008.
 In Stampede Wrestling, he won the North American Heavyweight Championship.
 He also held the International Tag Team Championship twice.
 Once with partner Harry Smith, then with Dave Swift.